jesusjavierdediego/assignments/README.md

 **Read everything!**

-Have a look on the three options for assignments and choose your favourite one.
-Please read carefully all the sections in the assignment to avoid confusions.
+Have a look below on the different options for assignments and choose your favourite one.
+Please read carefully all the sections in the chosen assignment option to avoid confusions.

 **Any doubt?**

+Do not hesitate to send us your questions to clarify any aspect of the assignment or the methodology.

 For any question send an email to jdediego@fexco.com, fmuno@fexco.com or tmacsweeney@fexco.com